HubRise/website/content/developers/api/en/catalogs.md

 A `price_overrides` is an array of rules that can be used in [Skus](#skus) and [Options](#options), to override their price in different contexts.

-Each rule defines a price and a set of conditions.
+Each rule defines a price, and the conditions under which this price applies.
 The structure of a rule is described below.

 ##### Parameters: